 Signs of Wear and When to Repair

-Spotting wear signs early is key for quick repairs.
+Spotting wear signs early is key to quick repairs.
 Look out for these signs:

 - Visible rotting wood or decaying materials.

-- Loose or missing insulation, which can lose warmth.
+- Loose or missing insulation can loss of warmth.

 - Pests or insects inside the dog house.

-- Signs of water damage, like stains or mold.
+- Signs of water damage, like stains or mould.

 If you see these signs, fix your dog house right away.
-In cold places, dog houses need extra insulation and heaters to keep pets warm18.
-A well-maintained dog kennel keeps pets comfortable in freezing weather1819.
-Regular care makes a cozy winter spot for your pet.
+In cold places, dog houses need extra insulation and heaters to keep pets warm.
+A well-maintained dog kennel keeps pets comfortable in freezing weather.
+Regular care makes a cosy winter spot for your pet.
 By focusing on upkeep, you ensure your dog’s home stays safe and welcoming all winter.

 Give Your Furry Friend the Perfect Winter Home!